lino-framework/book/docs/specs/ledger.rst

         Whether bookings to this account need a partner specified.

-        For payment orders this causes the contra entry of financial documents to be detailed or not (i.e. one contra entry for every item or a single contra entry per voucher.
+        For :term:`payment orders <payment order>` this causes the counter entry of financial documents to be detailed or not (i.e. one contra entry for every item or a single counter entry per voucher.

     .. attribute:: vat_class